miketeachman/micropython-i2s-examples/README.md

 To use different GPIO mappings refer to the sections below

-#### MIMXRT (e.g. Teensy 4.1) GPIO Pins
+#### MIMXRT (Teensy 4.0/4.1) GPIO Pins

-All MIMXRT examples use the following I2S peripheral ID and GPIO pins
+All MIMXRT examples are designed for the Teensy 4.0/4.1 boards and use the following I2S peripheral ID and GPIO pins

 For transmitting to a DAC:
 |I2S ID|SCK pin|WS pin|SD pin|